DEVOTIONALS

 We need to allow the Holy Spirit to have full control of our lives.

-David yielded to the temptation of sin with Bathsheba because:
+David yielded to the temptation of sin with Bathsheba for several reasons:

 – He looked at her and not to God.